notjiatan/freebie-site/src/content/what-we-offer/-index.md

 ---
-title: Services Provided To You
+title: Services We Provide To You
 offerings:
   - title: Free Subscription Services & Accounts
     description: "• We give you Subscription Accounts from your favorite services<br>• We Upgrade Your EXISTING Subscription Accounts"